Odysseus becomes first private spacecraft to land on the Moon

 It comes six weeks after another US spacecraft, Peregrine, failed to touch down after a fuel leak.

-A second Intuitive Machines mission slated to lift off next month, with aim to drill for resources at the Moon’s south pole.
+A second Intuitive Machines mission is slated to lift off next month, with the aim to drill for resources at the Moon’s south pole.